 Go ahead.
 Take a moment.

-I know some of you will likely need to argue with me in your mind a little bit.
-Fume and “yeah, but…” as long as you need to.
 I understand.
-When you’re done.
-Read on.
+Some of you will need to argue with me in your mind—Fume and “yeah, but…” as long as you need to.
+When you’re done, read on.

 Romans 8:28-29 reads

-What’s God’s First Priority, his predetermined agenda for us?
+So, what’s God’s First Priority?
+What is his predetermined agenda for us?

 It is our transformation.

-From who we naturally are as human beings, dominated and controlled by the Fallen Self, into a being whose heart, thoughts, emotions, character and overall life reflect that of Jesus.
+A fundamental change from who we naturally are as human beings, dominated and controlled by the Fallen Self, into a being whose heart, thoughts, emotions, character, and overall orientation to life reflect that of Jesus.

 Resist the knee-jerk reaction of “Oh.
 Be like Jesus.
 THAT’S your big answer?”

-My pastor often talks about the Goldilocks Effect, the dynamics that tends to cloud our ability to see the depth of truth in a passage of scripture due to familiarity.
+A pastor friend of mine often talks about the Goldilocks Effect.
+This dynamic tends to cloud our ability to see the truth in a passage of scripture due to overexposure and familiarity.

 And nowhere is that more powerful than in this idea of us becoming “like Jesus.”
-Couple that with the gross misunderstandings around what it actually means to be like Jesus in the here and now, and this foundational concept is stripped of its power to inform our lives as God intended.
+Combined with the gross misunderstandings of what it means to be like Jesus in the here and now, this foundational concept is stripped of its power to inform our lives as God intended.

-When this transformation isn’t our First Priority, we naturally and unavoidably fall prey to the the Fallen Self and its penchant for donning religious robes and “acting like a Christian.”
+And when this awareness and our transformation aren’t our First Priority as disciples, we naturally and unavoidably fall prey to the Fallen Self and its natural tendency to don religious robes and develop lists of moral behaviors that we adhere to in an effort to “act like a Christian.”

-This transformation and the disentangling of the influence of the Fallen Self within a disciple is THE admonition of the New Testament.
-We’ll talk at great length about this subject in the future, but lest I be accused of overstating, I recommend reading the following passages of Scripture with this subject in mind.
-There are more, but this is a compelling sampling:
+Lest I be accused of overstating, I recommend meditatively reading the following passages of Scripture with this subject in mind.
+There are more, but this is a deeply compelling sampling:

 · Mark 8:34-35